-Beyond the treachery and treason there is the excitement of the chase, the thrill of a grisly event and the sense of peering through a window into the hidden recesses of a criminal mind.
+Beyond the treachery and treason there is the excitement of the chase, the thrill of a grisly event.
+There is also the sense of peering through a window into the hidden recesses of a criminal mind.
 When justice is served, with the wrongdoer punished, the morals are absolute.
 Then you can close the book and think that all is right with our world.

 A good mystery story appeals to one’s sense of curiosity.
-And there is no doubt that the reader loves to match wits with the sleuth and the criminal—and the author.
-Perhaps the most satisfying experience a mystery novel reader can have is to figure out “whodunit” before the end of the book.
+And there is no doubt that the reader loves to match wits with the sleuth and the criminal.
+Perhaps the most satisfying experience a reader can have is to figure out “whodunit” before the end of the book.

 Every reader is a detective: